flownexus-lwm2m/flownexus/doc/source/deploy.rst

 1. **Build static assets locally** (landing page, Sphinx documentation)
 2. **Deploy static files via rsync** to ``/var/www/flownexus/``
-3. **Update the backend checkout and run ``deploy/deploy-flownexus``** to refresh code, Caddy, and containers
+3. **Update the backend checkout and run ``deploy/deploy-flownexus``** to refresh code, nginx, and containers

 The workflow updates the backend checkout, then runs the deploy script on the server.
-The script creates the required directories, installs the Caddyfile, and restarts the stack.
+The script creates the required directories, installs the nginx configuration, and restarts the stack.
 The Django container stores its SQLite database in ``~flownexus/flownexus/server/data/db.sqlite3`` and stores uploaded firmware in ``/var/www/flownexus/binaries``.

 Required GitHub Secrets: